weltyj/SkyFill/README.md

 **Getting Started**

 * Create a 8 or 16 bit stitched panorama with hugin, it must be 4 channel.
 Hugin sets alpha to 0 for areas with no image data.
-You can aquire your image via another method but this is specifically designed for Hugin.
-If you don't have Hugin and know the Horizontal FOV, specify it on the commandline with (-FOV \<degrees\>)
+You can acquire your image via another method but this is specifically designed for Hugin.
+If you don't have Hugin and know the Horizontal FOV, specify it on the command line with (-FOV \<degrees\>)

 * Run it with skyfill\_tif \<inputimage\> \<outputimage\>